 © 2018 - 2023 Luminex Corporation.
 All rights reserved.
-No part of this publication may be reproduced, transmitted, transcribed, or translated into any language or computer language, in any form or by any means without prior express, written consent of Luminex Corporation.
+No part of this publication may be reproduced, transmitted, transcribed, or translated into any language or computer language, in any form or by any means without prior express, writ- ten consent of Luminex Corporation.

 Luminex Corporation (Luminex) reserves the right to modify its products and services at any time.
-Notifications will be sent to end users regarding changes that impact the use, performance and /or safety and effectiveness of the device.
-Any modifications to the device will be made in accordance with applicable regulatory requirements.
-Luminex assumes no liability for any damages resulting from the off-label application or misuse of this information.
+This guide is subject to change without notice.
+Although prepared to ensure accuracy, Luminex assumes no liability for errors or omissions, or for any damages resulting from the application or use of this information.

-Luminex, MAGPIX, xPONENT, MagPlex, xTAG, NxTAG, and xMAP are trademarks of Luminex Corporation, registered in the U.S. and other countries.
+Luminex, MAGPIX, MagPlex, and xPONENT are trademarks of Luminex Corporation, registered in the U.S. and other countries.

-All other trademarks are trademarks of their respective companies.
+All other trademarks are trademarks of their respective owners.